PriyanshaNayak/FPGA-based-Tone-Encoder-for-a-Ground-Telecommand-System-/README.md

 # Components of Telecommand System in ITR :

-•	Command Centre: The command center serves as the control hub of the telecommand system.
+<br> •	Command Centre: The command center serves as the control hub of the telecommand system.
 It consists of workstations, consoles, and communication equipment where operators or commanders issue commands and monitor the telecommand operations.
-The command center interfaces with various subsystems to send and receive command signals.
+The command center interfaces with various subsystems to send and receive command signals. <br>
-•	Command Encoder: The command encoder is responsible for encoding high-level commands or instructions into a suitable format for transmission.
-It takes the commands from the command center and converts them into specific signals, tones, or digital codes that can be transmitted over the communication channel.
+<br> •	Command Encoder: The command encoder is responsible for encoding high-level commands or instructions into a suitable format for transmission.
+It takes the commands from the command center and converts them into specific signals, tones, or digital codes that can be transmitted over the communication channel. <br>
-•	Transmitter: The transmitter is the component that transmits the encoded command signals over the communication channel.
-It may utilize various communication technologies such as radio frequency (RF) transmission, satellite communication, or other wireless or wired communication mediums.
+<br> •	Transmitter: The transmitter is the component that transmits the encoded command signals over the communication channel.
+It may utilize various communication technologies such as radio frequency (RF) transmission, satellite communication, or other wireless or wired communication mediums. <br>
-•	Receiver: The receiver is responsible for receiving the transmitted command signals.
-It may include antennas, receivers, and demodulators to capture and extract the command signals from the communication channel.
+<br> •	Receiver: The receiver is responsible for receiving the transmitted command signals.
+It may include antennas, receivers, and demodulators to capture and extract the command signals from the communication channel. <br>
-•	Decoder: The decoder processes the received command signals and converts them back into meaningful commands or instructions.
-It interprets the encoded signals and provides the appropriate outputs for further action or execution.
+<br> •	Decoder: The decoder processes the received command signals and converts them back into meaningful commands or instructions.
+It interprets the encoded signals and provides the appropriate outputs for further action or execution. <br>
-•	Data Processing and Control Units: These units handle data processing, command validation, and coordination of telecommand operations.
-They may include microcontrollers, digital signal processors (DSPs), or specialized processing units to execute command logic, perform error checking, and manage overall system operations.
+<br> •	Data Processing and Control Units: These units handle data processing, command validation, and coordination of telecommand operations.
+They may include microcontrollers, digital signal processors (DSPs), or specialized processing units to execute command logic, perform error checking, and manage overall system operations. <br>
-•	Telemetry and Communication Subsystems: These subsystems enable bidirectional communication between the telecommand system, and the platforms or devices being controlled.
-They allow for the transmission of telemetry data, status updates, and acknowledgment signals between the command center and the remote devices.
+<br> •	Telemetry and Communication Subsystems: These subsystems enable bidirectional communication between the telecommand system, and the platforms or devices being controlled.
+They allow for the transmission of telemetry data, status updates, and acknowledgment signals between the command center and the remote devices. <br>
-•	Power and Signal Conditioning Units: These units provide the necessary power supply and conditioning for the telecommand system components.
-They may include power management systems, voltage regulators, and signal conditioning circuits to ensure proper operation of the system.
+<br> •	Power and Signal Conditioning Units: These units provide the necessary power supply and conditioning for the telecommand system components.
+They may include power management systems, voltage regulators, and signal conditioning circuits to ensure proper operation of the system. <br>

 ## Architecture of FPGA :